mlswg/mls-architecture/draft-ietf-mls-architecture.md

 that are not standardized by the MLS Protocol document and left to the application or the infrastructure architects to design.

-While most of the recommandations of this document are not mandatory to follow in order to interoperate at the protocol level, they vastly influence the overall security guarantees that are achieved by the overall messaging system.
+While most of the recommendations of this document are not mandatory to follow in order to interoperate at the protocol level, they vastly influence the overall security guarantees that are achieved by the overall messaging system.
 This is especially true in case of active